WebAssembly/wasi-sdk/RELEASING.md

 # Release Process

+We (maintainers) plan to release a new version of wasi-sdk every three months, coinciding with our monthly meeting to discuss latest issues and pull requests.
+This provides regularity to the release cadence, though we also reserve the right to publish at any intervening time if there is a pressing need (i.e., open an issue to discuss).

 To publish a new version of `wasi-sdk` as a GitHub release:

 1. Tag a commit with an annotated tag.
 Note that this must be an annotated tag,